timhwang21/codeGenius/README.md

 1. CSS for snippet title field needs to be elongated.
 2. Snippet titles longer than 30 characters break the line.
 3. Search bar only shows top ~20 results.
+4. Sometimes upon directly accessing a snippet page, the APIUtil function to retrieve data seems to fail.
+This apparently occurs randomly, and only occurs on the deployed site (not locally).
+Investigate `fetchSingleSnippet` in `snippetApiUtil`.

 # Future Features